Essays & Poems

 “‘none of it! none of it will last!’: The poetic exclamation point between irony and ecstatic death-consciousness”

-(Published in the American Poetry Review, Jan/Feb 2023)
+(Published in The American Poetry Review, Jan/Feb 2023)

 “This little, unevenly bifurcated mark—but a dot beneath a line—can play an outsized role in a work of literature, and is the subject of much scholarly and literary derision, often viewed as base, unsophisticated, cheap and loud.
 In keeping with this view, when wielded in contemporary English-language poetry, this mark is often deployed to signal the poet’s ironic gaze on a subject, and carries with it an undertone of derision, caricature and scorn.
 Less often, I think, is this punctuation mark celebrated in literary or scholarly settings for its potential poetic power as an ecstatic death-marker…”